langdoc/RIGNE2016/README.md

 ## Note for writers

-The gh-pages branch is most conveniently updated by editing markdown files and running:
+The gh-pages branch is most conveniently updated by editing the markdown files and running:

     Rscript build.R